-- An exciting ‘hook’ at the start of each new theme e.g. a rocket crash landing, a mad scientist visiting etc
+- An exciting ‘hook’ at the start of each new theme e.g. a rocket crash landing, a mad scientist visiting, taking a walk through the body etc

 - Regular Showcases for parents and the wider community to display written work, drawings and models made by the class.
 An opportunity to perform poems and songs at the showcases.

 - TASC wheel activities to develop independent learning skills.

 - The use of KAGAN structures to build self-confidence and social skills.

 - Quality maths teaching through the Mastery Maths approach.

 - The expertise of visiting professional sports people such as Sheffield United, to develop a range of sporting skills eg cricket and rugby.

 - Cross curricular global learning including work around the UN Sustainable Development Goals.

 - A fully themed Global Week which focuses on a different continent, or country, each year.